-Name Address City, State, Zip Code Re: Approved Subcontracting Plan and Required Reports for Contract No: Dear: Your individual subcontracting plan submitted for the subject contract has been approved for the base period [insert MM/ D DD/YY through MM/DD/YY] with goals that are subject to revision for each remaining option period (if any).
+Name Address City, Sta ate, Zip Code racting Plan and Required Reports for Contract No: deting I fair and required reports for Contract Dear :

+Your individual subcontracting plan submitted for the subject contract has been approved for the base period [insert MM/DD/YY] with goals that are subject to revision for each remaining option period (if any).

-You must submit subcontracting reports through the Electronic Subcontracting Reporting System (https://www.esrs.gov/) using the Individual Summary Report (semi-annually) and the Summary Subcontract Report (annually).
+You must submit subcontracting reports through the Electronic Subcontracting Reporting System (www.esrs.gov) using the Individual Summary Report (semi-annually) and the Summary Subcontract Report (annually).